 FedEx Shipping Alcohol

-FedEx only delivered from FedEx-approved authorized alcohol shippers.
+FedEx only delivers from FedEx-approved authorized alcohol shippers.
 Private consumers who do not have a FedEx Alcohol Shipping Agreement cannot transport any form of alcohol by FedEx.

 Is It Possible To Ship Alcohol With FedEx?

 If you have a FedEx Alcohol Shipping Contract, you can.
-You must be a corporate body with the necessary alcohol licenses in your native state to be a participant in that arrangement.
-You cannot send alcohol via FedEx if you do not have a permit.
+You must be a corporate body with the necessary alcohol licenses in your native state to participate in that arrangement.
+You can only send alcohol via FedEx if you have a permit.

 FedEx transports alcohol in four ways if you are a business organization with an alcohol license in your state: